abhi0xdev/lab/Interview_Section/Intro_SRE.md

 Intro -->
 Sure.
-I'm Abhinandan, I have 4 years of experience working as a DevOps and SRE engineer at Cognizant, on a healthcare-domain platform running on Azure Kubernetes.
+I'm Abhinandan, I've been at Cognizant about 4 years now, working as a DevOps and SRE engineer on a healthcare platform that runs on Azure Kubernetes.
-I joined as an intern in February 2022, moved to Junior DevOps Engineer within six months, and was promoted to DevOps Engineer in mid-2023 — so my growth has been within the same account, which gave me deep familiarity with the platform.
-My work sits between DevOps and SRE.
-On the reliability side, I own our Prometheus and Grafana observability stack for an AKS environment running around 1,500 pods, I'm on the incident rotation handling P1 and P2 issues, and I do a lot of root-cause analysis using Dynatrace and Azure Monitor.
-On the delivery side, I support our GitHub Actions and Azure DevOps pipelines, contribute to Terraform infrastructure, and automate operational tasks with Bash and Python.
+Most of my work is reliability — I look after our Prometheus and Grafana stack for an AKS environment with around 1,500 pods, I'm on the P1/P2 on-call rotation, and I do a lot of root-cause work with Dynatrace and Azure Monitor.
+I also support our CI/CD pipelines and automate the repetitive ops stuff with Bash and Python.
-Outside of work I recently built a full observability platform from scratch called Athena — Prometheus, Loki, Tempo, OpenTelemetry, Grafana — with proper SLO-based alerting, mainly to deepen my hands-on building skills.
+Outside work I built my own observability platform from scratch — Prometheus, Loki, Tempo, OpenTelemetry — just to get hands-on building one end to end.
 It's on my GitHub.
-I'm Microsoft AZ-400 certified, currently serving notice, and I'm looking for a DevOps or SRE role where I can go deeper on reliability and observability at scale
+I'm AZ-400 certified and looking for an SRE or DevOps role where I can go deeper on reliability at scale

 ---

 Day-to-Day Activities -->

-My day breaks into three buckets.
-First, observability — roughly 40% of my time.
-I start by reviewing Grafana dashboards and overnight alerts to check platform health.
-If alerts fired overnight, I investigate whether they were real or a tuning problem.
-I maintain 5-6 dashboards covering latency, error rates, pod health, and saturation, and I tune Prometheus alert rules to keep signal-to-noise high.
-I also use Dynatrace heavily for trace-level analysis of slow endpoints and error spikes.
+Honestly it splits into about three things.
+The biggest chunk — maybe 40% — is observability.
+I usually start the day going through the Grafana dashboards and whatever alerts fired overnight, figuring out if something was actually wrong or if it's just an alert that needs tuning.
+I look after five or six dashboards — latency, error rates, pod health, that kind of thing — and I spend a fair bit of time tuning alert rules so on-call isn't drowning in noise.
+I lean on Dynatrace a lot too, especially for tracing down slow endpoints.
-Second, incident response — about 30%.
-When a P1 or P2 comes in, I do initial investigation — pulling logs from App Insights and Log Analytics, checking Kubernetes events, looking at Dynatrace traces.
-If it's something I can handle at the ops level — a crash loop from a bad probe, an image-pull issue, a node resource problem — I resolve it.
-If it's an application bug, I partner with the L3 engineering team and hand them a full diagnostic trail so they fix it faster.
+Then there's incident response, roughly 30%.
+When a P1 or P2 comes in, I do the first pass — pull logs from App Insights and Log Analytics, check the Kubernetes events, look at the traces.
+If it's something on the ops side, like a crash loop from a bad probe or an image-pull issue, I'll just fix it.
+If it turns out to be an actual application bug, I hand it to the L3 engineering team — but I make sure I give them the full picture so they're not starting from scratch.
-Third, automation and infrastructure — about 30%.
-I write Bash and Python for operational tasks like node disk cleanup and image updates, I support our CI/CD pipelines when builds or releases fail, and I've contributed to our Terraform infrastructure during the migration from CloudFormation.
-And I'm on an alternate-weekend on-call rotation as first responder for P1/P2 alerts
+The rest is automation and infra.
+I write Bash and Python for the repetitive stuff — disk cleanup on nodes, image updates — and I help out when our CI/CD pipelines break.
+I also pitched in on our Terraform migration off CloudFormation.
+And I'm on an alternate-weekend on-call rotation as first responder

 ---

 Project Workflow -->

-At Cognizant I work on a healthcare platform running on AKS — around 86 deployments and 1,500 pods across multiple environments, supported by separate platform, infrastructure, dev, and QA teams.
+So the platform I work on is a healthcare app running on AKS — somewhere around 86 deployments and 1,500 pods across our environments, with separate teams for platform, infra, dev, and QA.
-The observability architecture has a few layers.
-Prometheus collects metrics — both Kubernetes-level like pod health and CPU/memory, and application metrics from the services.
-Grafana is our visualization layer, where I own dashboards for latency, error rates, and saturation.
-For deeper APM and distributed tracing we use Dynatrace, and for application logs and telemetry we use Azure Application Insights and Log Analytics, which integrate tightly with our Azure infra.
-On alerting, we use Alertmanager with severity-based routing.
-When I joined, on-call was getting paged for non-actionable alerts — I spent significant effort tuning thresholds, adding inhibition rules, and aligning alerts to real user impact.
+On the observability side, Prometheus handles the metrics — both the Kubernetes-level stuff like pod health and CPU, and the application metrics coming from the services themselves.
+Grafana sits on top for visualization, and that's where I own the dashboards.
+For the deeper tracing and APM we use Dynatrace, and for app logs we're on Azure App Insights and Log Analytics since they tie into our Azure setup nicely.
+Alerting goes through Alertmanager with severity-based routing — and that's an area I put real work into, because when I joined, on-call was getting paged for stuff that didn't matter.
+I spent a lot of time tuning thresholds and adding inhibition rules so the alerts actually mean something now.
-On the delivery side, CI/CD runs on GitHub Actions and Azure DevOps.
-The pipeline design is owned by senior engineers; I support the operational side — troubleshooting failures, image promotion, rollbacks.
-Infrastructure is moving from CloudFormation to Terraform, and I've contributed on the variable and environment-config side.
+On the delivery side, the pipelines run on GitHub Actions and Azure DevOps.
+The senior folks own the pipeline design — I handle the operational side, so troubleshooting failures, image promotion, rollbacks.
+And like I mentioned, I've chipped in on the Terraform migration on the config side.
-My deepest ownership is the observability layer and the operational reliability of the platform.
+But if you ask where I'm strongest — it's really the observability layer and keeping the platform reliable day to day

 ---